 Breast Cancer Risk and the Foods You Eat

 October is Breast Cancer Awareness month.
-It's a time to educate people of the risks and raise money to help find a cure.
+It's a time to educate people about the risks and raise money to help find a cure.
 It's also an opportunity for all of us to take a look at our lifestyle choices.
-According to the Centers for Disease Control (CDC) 30% of all cancers in developed countries are the result of diet and nutrition.
+According to the Centers for Disease Control (CDC), 30% of all cancers in developed countries are the result of diet and nutrition.

 It's an incredibly high number.
 Based on the CDC information, 523,612 people got cancer in 2007, simply because of what and how much they ate.
 It's time to fight back.
 Don't wait until you have a diagnosis to do something.
 Here are three things you can do today, to reduce your risk.

 1. Reduce the saturated fat in your diet, to no more than 7% of your total calories.
 This provides both a protective measure AND increases survival if you've already been diagnosed with, or treated for, breast cancer.

 Women who took in an average of 13% of their calories from saturated fat, were 41% more likely to die, than women who kept their saturated fat intake to around 7% of their calories.
 This information came from a 2011 study titled "Post-diagnosis dietary factors and survival after invasive breast cancer."